 16. Visit the Botanical Garden (Kruidtuin)

 If you’re interested in plants but you’re visiting Brussels in another time of the year than the two-week period for the Royal Greenhouses of Laeken, you can also go to the Botanical Garden called ‘Kruidtuin’.
 This a big city park that was built in 1826.
-The building of the park is under construction (during my visits in 2022), but you may still enter the park for free.
+The building of the park was under construction for a long time, but is now fully opened in 2024.
+There is no park entrance.

 Close to this botanical garden is Hotel Villa Royale located which is the hotel where I stayed during my second city trip.
 It’s located on the other side of the city compared to the Meininger Hotel Brussels City Center and is close to Brussels-North train station.
 From here you can not only take the train but also the Flixbus to your next destination.